Prison–industrial complex: Private prisons

-Immigration
+Immigration-industrial complex

-Funding of the Immigration and Naturalization Service (INS) is increasing as about a total of $4.27 billion was allotted to the INS in the 2000 fiscal budget.
-This is 8% more than in the 1999 fiscal budget.
+As of 2000, funding of the Immigration and Naturalization Service (INS) had been increasing as about a total of $4.27 billion was allotted to the INS in the 2000 fiscal budget.
+This was 8% more than in the 1999 fiscal budget.
 This expansion, experts claim, has been too rapid and thus has led to an increased chance on the part of faculty for negligence and abuse.
 Lucas Guttengag, director of the ACLU Immigrants' Rights Project stated that, "immigrants awaiting administrative hearings are being detained in conditions that would be unacceptable at prisons for criminal offenders."
-Such examples include "travelers without visas" (TWOVs) being held in motels near airports nicknamed "Motel Kafkas" that are under the jurisdiction of private security officers who have no affiliation to the government, often denying them telephones or fresh air, and there are some cases where detainees have been shackled and sexually abused according to Guttengag.
+Such examples have included "travelers without visas" (TWOVs) being held in motels near airports nicknamed "Motel Kafkas" that are under the jurisdiction of private security officers who have no affiliation to the government, often denying them telephones or fresh air, and there are some cases where detainees have been shackled and sexually abused according to Guttengag.
 Similar conditions arose in the ESMOR detention center at Elizabeth, New Jersey where complaints arose in less than a year, despite having a "state-of-the-art" facility.

-The number of unauthorized immigrants in the U.S. is 11.3 million.
-Those that argue against the PIC claim that effective immigration policy has failed to pass since private detention centers profit from keeping undocumented immigrants detained.
+As of 2017, the number of unauthorized immigrants in the U.S. was 11.3 million.
+Those that argue against the PIC claim that effective immigration policy has failed to pass, since private detention centers profit from keeping undocumented immigrants detained.
 They also claim that despite having the incarceration rate grow "10 times what it was prior to 1970,... it has not made this country any safer."
 Since the September 11 attacks in 2001, the budget for Customs and Border Protection (CBP), and U.S. Immigration and Customs Enforcement (ICE), have nearly doubled from 2003 to 2008, with CBP's budget increasing from $5.8 billion to $10.1 billion and ICE from $3.2 billion to $5 billion and even so there has been no significant decrease in immigrant population.
-Professor Wayne Cornelius, professor Emeritus of Political Science at UC San Diego, even argued that it is so ineffective that "92–97%" of immigrants who attempt to cross in illegally "keep trying until they succeed", and that such measures actually increase the risk and cost of travel, leading to longer stays and settlement in the US.
+Wayne Cornelius, professor Emeritus of Political Science at UC San Diego, even argued that it is so ineffective that "92–97%" of immigrants who attempt to cross in illegally "keep trying until they succeed", and that such measures actually increase the risk and cost of travel, leading to longer stays and settlement in the US.